jeancarlosie/Fitwell/README.md

 Complex data structures and algorithms will be required to perform these functions, including trees, dictionaries, tree traversal, and search algorithm.

-Watch the following video for more information: https://www.youtube.com/watch?v=NnMCcCeiTJ0

 # File Architecture
 * forPharmacy.py: Manages pharmacy and medicine data, inputted by pharmacies themselves.
 * forUser.py: Manages user interactions, allowing them to search for the nearest pharamcies that have their desired medicine in stock.